 Adrienne Shaw, associate professor of media studies and production in the Klein College of Media and Communication, shares some ideas for how faculty can find innovative ways to engage with students as they teach online.

 To allow for proper physical distancing, in-person classes will continue to take place in de-densified settings that have been sanitized according to strict cleaning protocols.
-As our community is not yet fully vaccinated, students and faculty should continue to wear facial coverings in the classroom and on campus and follow the four pillars of public health at all times.
+Students and faculty are no longer required to wear facial coverings during in-person classes.

 The university’s attendance policy has been standardized to accommodate students who are ill or are required to self-quarantine for a period of time due to the COVID-19 pandemic.

 Honesty, Flexibility and Academic Integrity

 To achieve course learning goals, students must participate in classes that are taught remotely, or attend essential in-person classes, to the extent that they are able.
 Though increased flexibility will be granted, in all cases, course assessments such as assignments, tests and exams must be completed for learning goals to be reached.